-- The transcendental view argues (like Persig) that quality is something that you immediately recognize, but cannot explicitly define. - The user view sees quality in terms of an end-user's specific goals.
-If a product meets those goals, it exhibits quality. - The manufacturer's view defines quality in terms of the original specification of the product.
-If the product conforms to the spec, it exhibits quality. - The product view suggests that quality can be tied to inherent characteristics (e.g., functions and features) of a product. - Finally, the value-based view measures quality based on how much a customer is willing to pay for a product.
+- Transcendental view: quality is something that you immediately recognize, but cannot explicitly define. - User view: quality in terms of an end-user's specific goals.
+If a product meets those goals, it exhibits quality. - Manufacturer's view: quality in terms of the original specification of the product.
+If the product conforms to the spec, it exhibits quality. - Product view: quality can be tied to inherent characteristics (e.g., functions and features) of a product. - Value-based view: quality based on how much a customer is willing to pay for a product.

 In reality, quality encompasses all of these views and more.